Vacancies

 Essential:

-• A love of the environment and the ability to work well with others
+● A love of the environment and the ability to work with conservation volunteers.

 Desirable: